jasontran320/fabflix/README.md

 # Tomcat AWS Application

 ## Overview
 A web application deployed on AWS using Apache Tomcat and MySQL database.
-The application features multiple interconnected pages accessible through hyperlinks.
+The application features multiple interconnected pages accessible through hyperlinks, filtering, searching, and a payment cart system.

 ## Technologies Used
 - Apache Tomcat